cms-dev/cms/docs/Configuring a contest.rst

 Java with JDK works with Batch and Communication task types.
 Under usual conditions (default submission format) contestants must name their class as the short name of the task.

-Other programming languages, or even other versions of the same languages, can be added by creating new specification files in :file:`cms/grading/languages`.

 .. warning::

    Java with JDK uses multithreading even for simple programs.
 Therefore, if this language is allowed in the contest, multithreading and multiprocessing will be allowed in the sandbox for *all* evaluations (even with other languages).